Nicknames for Oklahoma City You Should Know

 The 405

-Interestingly, until 1953, it covered the whole state of Oklahoma.
-However, since the mid-1950s, it's been used exclusively for central Oklahoma, including Oklahoma City.
-This Oklahoma City name is so well-known by locals that many different businesses use "the 405" in their business name, marketing strategies, and outreach to connect the city.
+Interestingly, until 1953, the 405 area code covered the entire state of Oklahoma.
+However, since the mid-1950s, it has been used exclusively for central Oklahoma, including Oklahoma City.

 The Big Friendly